Shanghai Biennale: 2010 edition

 Lasting from October 24, 2010 to January 23, 2011, the eighth edition of Shanghai Biennale was defined as a "rehearsal" so a reflective space of performance and included an unprecedented amount of performance art.
-The specific responsibility of the curators, who included Fan Di’an, director of the National Art Museum of China, and Gao Shiming, a professor at the China Academy of Art in Hangzhou., was to differentiate, organize and then mobilize the whole art system.
+The specific responsibility of the curators, who included Fan Di'an, director of the National Art Museum of China, and Gao Shiming, a professor at the China Academy of Art in Hangzhou, was to differentiate, organize and then mobilize the whole art system.

 2012 edition

 The ninth edition of Shanghai Biennale was held in the Power Station of Art, a brand-new location with almost 97,000 square feet of exhibition space from October 2, 2012 to March 31, 2013.
 To fill the voluminous halls of this new venue, large-scale works were chosen by the chief curator Qiu Zhije, the Hong Kong curator Johnson Chang, the New York-based media theorist Boris Groys, and Jens Hoffmann, deputy director of the Jewish Museum in New York.
-A total number of 90 solo artists and collectives from 27 countries were selected according to their interpretation of “Reactivation”, the theme of the 2012 Shanghai Biennale.
-“Reactivation” referred to the reform and restarting of the Nanshi Power Plant and the Expo 2010 “Pavilion of Future” in the shape of Power Station of Art.
+A total number of 90 solo artists and collectives from 27 countries were selected according to their interpretation of "Reactivation", the theme of the 2012 Shanghai Biennale.
+"Reactivation" referred to the reform and restarting of the Nanshi Power Plant and the Expo 2010 "Pavilion of Future" in the shape of Power Station of Art.

 2014 edition

-The tenth edition of Shanghai Biennale was characterized by questions about the relationship between the social and the fictive spheres in the building of society, and the different ways in which the “social” is produced in the 21st century.
-From November 23, 2014 to March 31, 2015.
+The tenth edition of Shanghai Biennale, titled "Social Factory", was curated by Anselm Franke and was held at the Power Station of Art from 23 November 2014 to 31 March 2015.
+"The 10th Biennale explores questions surround the concept of the ‘social’; its construction and re-construction, its process of creation, and its impacts."
+The assistant curators were Freya Chou, Cosmin Costinas, and Liu Xiao.

 2016 edition

-“Why not ask again?” is the byword of the 11th Shanghai Biennale (2016 November, 11 - 2017 March 12) chosen by Raqs Media Collective in the shape of Jeebesh Bagchi, Monica Narula and Shuddhabrata Sengupta.
+"Why not ask again?" is the byword of the 11th Shanghai Biennale (2016 November, 11 - 2017 March 12) chosen by Raqs Media Collective in the shape of Jeebesh Bagchi, Monica Narula and Shuddhabrata Sengupta.